ploomber/jupysql/doc/api/configuration.md

 `select * from languages where rating > 10.5`

-JupySql will automatically load the snippets from the SQL files when re-initializing the magic.
+JupySqL will automatically load the snippets from the SQL files when re-initializing the magic.
 It will remain readily available for future use.